printfn/extendhash/README.md

   * SHA-512

 It supports `#![no_std]`.
-All hash algorithms and hash extensions are implemented in `const fn`s and can therefore be used in constant values.
+All hash algorithms and hash extensions are implemented in constant functions (using `const fn`) and can therefore be used in constant values.

 ## Usage